Safe Control for Nonlinear Systems Under Faults and Attacks Via Control Barrier Functions: Introduction

 In this paper, we propose safe control algorithms for nonlinear systems under sensor and actuator faults.
 To ensure safety of nonlinear systems under sensor faults and attacks, we propose a class of CBFs, which is shown in Figure \ref{fig:PM_flow}(\subref{fig:PM_SF}) and constructed as follows.
 We maintain a set of state estimators, each omitting a set of sensors associated with one fault pattern and then use CBF constraints to ensure that each of the estimated states remains within the safe region.
 The intuition of our approach is that one can simply ignore the faulty measurements by omitting the sensors of each fault pattern and construct CBFs for each estimate.
 However, it may be infeasible to satisfy all CBF constraints using a single control input when faults occur and the state estimates deviate due to the fault.
 To resolve conflicts, we propose a threshold-based method to exclude outlier estimates and relax the corresponding CBF constraints.

 To ensure safety of nonlinear systems under actuator failures, we propose a class of CBFs, which is shown in Figure \ref{fig:PM_flow}(\subref{fig:PM_AF}) and constructed as follows.
 We maintain a set of effectiveness matrices according to failure patterns and then use CBFs to ensure the system with each actuator failure remains within the safe region.
-The basic idea is to find a single control input that satisfies all CBF constraints constructed for each failure patterns.
+The basic idea is to find a single control input that satisfies all CBF constraints constructed for each failure pattern.
 We propose a sum-of-squares (SOS) based scheme to verify the feasibility of CBFs for sensor faults/attacks and actuator failures, respectively.

-We make the following specific contributions: \begin{itemize} \item We propose High-order Stochastic CBFs (HOSCBF) for the system with high relative degree and propose FT-SCBFs with high order degree to ensure that safety with a desired probability when sensor faults occur.
-We propose an SOS-based scheme to verify the feasibility of constraints of FT-SCBFs with high relative degree. \item We compose HOSCBFs with Control Lyapunov Functions (CLFs) to provide joint guarantees on safety and stability of a desired goal set under sensor faults. \item We formulate HOCBF-based approach to ensure safety when actuator failures occur and propose an SOS-based scheme to verify the feasibility of CBF constraints throughout the safe region. \item We evaluate our approach via two case studies.
+We make the following specific contributions: \begin{itemize} \item We propose High-order Stochastic CBFs (HOSCBF) for the system with high relative degree and propose FT-SCBFs with high order degree to ensure finite time safety when sensor faults occur.
+We propose an SOS-based scheme to verify the feasibility of constraints of FT-SCBFs with high relative degree. \item We compose HOSCBFs with Control Lyapunov Functions (CLFs) to provide joint guarantees on safety and stability under sensor faults. \item We formulate an HOCBF approach to ensure safety when actuator failures occur and propose an SOS-based scheme to verify the feasibility of CBF constraints throughout the safe region. \item We evaluate our approach via two case studies.
 The proposed HOSCBF-CLF ensures safety and convergence of a wheeled mobile robot (WMR) system in the presence of a sensor attack.
 The proposed HOCBF-based method ensures safety of a Boeing 747 lateral control system under actuator failures. \end{itemize}

 The remainder of this paper is organized as follows.
 Section \ref{sec:related} presents the related work.
 Section \ref{sec:background} presents background and preliminaries.
 Section \ref{sec:PM_sensorfault} proposes a HOSCBF-based control policy for systems under sensor faults and attacks as well as a scheme to verify the feasibility of HOSCBFs.
 Section \ref{sec:joint-safety-reach} proposes a framework for joint safety and stability via HOSCBF-CLFs.
 Section \ref{sec:PM_ActFail} proposes an HOCBF-based control policy for systems under actuator failures.
 Section \ref{sec:simulation} presents our case studies.
 Section \ref{sec:conclusion} concludes the paper.